 This will take you to a list view of all rates entered for this currency.
 To add a rate, click Create.

 Enter the date of the currency rate and the rate itself.
 When ready, click Save.

 Additionally, you can import rates from a CSV or Excel file by clicking the Import button.

 If you have products on the invoice before changing the currency, you'll need to remove and re-add those products to get the appropriate exchange.

-When finished, click Confirm.
+When finished, click post.